Use the summer lull to get your gas business in order

 Group nearby jobs into fewer trips.
 For landlord checks, the two-month early window lets you bring a renewal forward without moving its annual date.

 By mid-year the new tax year has settled and you know what your costs actually are.
 A small, well-signposted price rise is far easier to make in the quiet season than in the thick of winter, so check your day rate still covers your costs and the margin you're aiming for, and give customers fair notice.
+If you want a benchmark, the 2026 day-rate figures are in the post linked below.

 Marketing is the first thing to fall off the list when you're busy, so summer is the time to actually do it.
 An hour spent on your reputation now feeds the enquiries that carry you through next spring.